 Certified scanning concept

 The term “Digitalización certificada” is independent of the kind of document, being invoices or not.
-But in fact, is a term originally defined in the spanish law “Order EHA 962/2003″ for invoices.
-There is no equivalent legal concept in other countries (but “Conservazione Sostitutiva” in Italy has an equivalent usage).
+But in fact, it is a term originally defined in the spanish law “Order EHA 962/2003″ for invoices.
+Equivalent legal concept is appearing in other countries (such as “Conservazione Sostitutiva” in Italy).

-Certified scanning is a process in which an electronic signature is applied to an image file while it is scanned from a document paper.
+Certified scanning (also Certified Digitizing or Certified Digitization) is a process in which an electronic signature is applied to an image file while it is scanned from a document paper.
 This image is stored in a secured database (where it cannot be tampered with) and the main concepts and terms of the paper document are added as metadata to the contextual fields of the image file in the database.

 Once a paper document is “certifiedly scanned” the digital copy becomes equivalent to an original paper, and the paper source can be destroyed.